 However, some choose to pay off the loans that have the highest or lowest amounts.
 This way you can really feel like you are accomplishing something when you knock out loans one by one.
 If you knocked out the student loans with the lowest amounts first, then you will probably feel like you’re accomplishing more and be more motivated with each student loan that you eliminate.

-I’ve really been working hard on finding ways to earn extra income.
+I’ve really been working hard on finding ways to earn extra income for help paying student loans.
 I’ve been doing great with this, but it hasn’t always been this easy.
 In September I made $3,275 and in October I made $3,700 (both after fees but before taxes) in extra income.
 Before September, I wasn’t making nearly these amounts, and I am still very surprised.

 EDIT (February 8, 2013): In the month of January, I made over $6,000 in extra income.
 I do many things in order to reach this level, read further on my extra income page.
 I’m a freelance writer, a virtual assistant (read further on how to become a virtual assistant and what exactly a virtual assistant does), and blog owner in my spare time.

-My goal right now is to throw nearly all of my extra income towards my student loans.
+My goal right now is to throw nearly all of my extra income towards my student loans so that I can pay off my student loans fast.
 Now, why am I not saying “ALL” instead of “nearly?”
 It’s because I am being realistic.
 I know for a fact that I will not put all of it towards student loans, in fact, I’ve already spent some of it (not a lot though).

 There are also many other things that you can do.
 Lowering your auto expenses, lowering your utility bills, eating at home more often, cooking from scratch and so on are all great things you can do to lower your expenses.